Financial Aid FAQ's

 To find out more information about the Hazlewood exemption, click here.

 Verification is a process that the U.S. Department of Education uses to make sure that the information reported on the FAFSA is accurate.
 Some FAFSA applications are selected because of inconsistent information, and others are chosen randomly.
-The Financial Aid office will request copies of your (and if a dependent student, your parents’) IRS tax return transcript(s) and W-2s, as well as a verification worksheet if you are selected.
+The Financial Aid office may request copies of your (and if a dependent student, your parents’) IRS tax return transcript(s) and/or W-2s, as well as a verification worksheet if you are selected.
 The information provided by you on the FAFSA is compared to the tax information submitted.
 Corrections are made, if necessary, and you are notified of any corrections made and the effect the changes have had on your aid eligibility.

 There are many types and places to apply for scholarships, some scholarships are based on merit and others are based on financial need.
 A good to place to start is to check the school or schools' website that you are interested in attending.
 Most schools have institutional scholarships that are available for students to apply for.